CAHeap/CAHeap/src/GPU/README.md

 ## How to Test

-Run commond `./test.sh`.
+Run command `./test.sh`.
 It changes the batch size in the command line and gets processing throughput.